 How to prevent Domain Hijacking

 Prevention is the cure!
 The first step in ensuring your domain’s security is choosing a good trusted domain provider.
 Make sure your domain registrar is in the list of ICANN accredited registrars.
-A complete list can be found here.

 Now once you’ve registered and created your account, ensure a strong and unique password to your Control Panel as well as your associated Email account.
 Also, follow some common steps towards maintaining the security of your email account.

 Not just domains, if the hacker has access to your email account, he/she can practically reach into any of your accounts.
 Make sure you’ve reviewed your email security settings recently.
 Enable security features such as two-factor authentication and sign in alerts to stay secure.
-The best way to protect a domain is by protecting the administrator email address associated with it.
+The best way to protect a domain is by protecting the administrator’s email address associated with it.

 You can also opt for WHOIS privacy, a service offered by many domain providers.
 If you’ve purchased this service then the domain registrar will hide or change your WHOIS data, so, that the hacker does not get your real details and the real administrative email address.